Skip to Main Content

 • Consult a variety of sources for multiple perspectives and voices.

-• Search for content that is more reliable or more in depth: try our A to Z list of library databases for scholarly sources, eBooks, primary sources, and more.
+• Search for content that is more reliable or more in depth.
+Try library databases for scholarly sources, eBooks, primary sources, and more.

-In this video (4 min 27 sec), Mike Caulfield, the creator of the SIFT Method, talks about how to quickly find better - and more credible - coverage of claims being made all over the internet.
+In the video below (4 min 27 sec), Mike Caulfield, the creator of the SIFT Method, talks about how to quickly find better - and more credible - coverage of claims being made all over the internet.